marcusoftnet/marcusoftnet.github.io/_posts/2016-10-26-the-best-product-owner-i-ever-met.md

 But everywhere he goes he's oozing *love for food*.
 If he brings a tray of a dish to a serving spot, he always stops and introduce the food in the most poetic kind of way:

-> This soup is just pure love - some heat in the chill, met in a gentle way with the honey dressing and then topped of with small shreds of basil the we repead in our garden …
+> This soup is just pure love - some heat in the chill, met in a gentle way with the honey dressing and then topped of with small shreds of basil the we harvested in our garden …

 You see where this is going.
 It's impossible not to be attracted to that food.